Healy and Copley Lawn Utilities Project

 Tree Removal

-As a part of this project, six trees on Copley Lawn will need to be removed.
+Between June and October 2025, we will be removing four trees in support of Phase III.
 These removals are being performed under the close supervision of a professional arborist.
-In the spirit of sustainability, we will harvest four of these trees and repurpose them for alternative use.
 New trees will be planted during the site improvements phase of the project.

 Events